echoveo/anylinkiot/README.md

-# AnyLink IE Pro IoT Box code samples
+# AnyLink IE Pro IoT Box User Guide

 AnyLink IE Pro is an industrial IoT box.
 It can be used in many IoT use cases, such as enviroment monitoring, fleet management, industrial device data aquisition and hvac remote monitoring.